Too Young (Adventure Time): Production

 "Too Young" was written and storyboarded by Tom Herpich and Jesse Moynihan, from a story by Pendleton Ward, Kent Osborne, Patrick McHale, and Mark Banker.
 The episode was the first that Moynihan and Herpich worked together on.
 The two had been "comic pen pals" before their time of Adventure Time, and had long wanted to work on an episode together.
 Cole Sanchez, who was serving as one of the series' creative directors during season three, storyboarded both the short scene featuring Lemongrab being animated by Bubblegum, as well as the ending, featuring Jake detailing how Finn must "go up the wizard steps" to achieve love.
 In reference to the latter, Sanchez noted that it was "indirect foreshadowing" for what was to come in the show.

 The episode marks the introduction of Earl of Lemongrab.
 According to Moynihan, the character was undefined in the beginning; he and Tom redefined him to make him "stranger and more distinct" so people would remember him as a villain.
 A rough design for Lemongrab was made by Moynihan; Herpich later added his clothes and sword.
 The character's original name was "Lemonsour", but this was later changed.
 The character itself voiced by Justin Roiland.
 After hearing Roiland's audio, Moynihan noted that it was as if a "dream came true", due in part to Roiland giving the distinct voice to Lemongrab that Moynihan had imagined.
-Kent Osborne later noted that voicing Lemongrab is taxing, and that when Roiland finishes delivering his lines, he is often covered in sweat.
+Osborne later noted that voicing Lemongrab is taxing, and that when Roiland finishes delivering his lines, he is often covered in sweat.
 "Too Young" also featured the first use of Lemongrab's catchphrase, "Unacceptable!"
 Although it was used by Moynihan in the fourth season sequel to this episode, "You Made Me", Herpich has refused to place the line in his storyboards again for fear of overusing it.

 Peppermint Butler mentions that food comes from Mars; this was an ad lib on the part of Steve Little, who was instructed to talk randomly only so that he could be interrupted by Roiland.
 This accidental detail excited Moynihan, who thought that it would be over-analyzed on the Internet.
 To his disappointment, most fans seemed to ignore the detail.

 The idea to have Princess Bubblegum be a 13-year-old girl was first introduced in the second season episode "Mortal Recoil".
 The younger version of Bubblegum was voiced by Isabella Acres, who had previously played the role in "Mortal Recoil".
 According to Moynihan, there were initially "rumors" to keep Bubblegum young for several episodes, but eventually her 13-year-old version was relegated to only two appearances before she reverted to normal.